-Note on RNA extraction folder and low-cost lyopholisation guide:
+Note on RNA extraction and low-cost lyopholisation folder:

 We have also added these techniques because they are very topical for those developing COVID-19 diagnostics.
 Please also add your protocols here!
 We also need a willing volunteer to create a top-level guide to the different protocols and their merits.

 DNA polymerase enzymes that we have selected as useful for a range of molecular biology and diagnostics techniques.

 Reverse transcriptases with a history of use in RT-qPCR in one-step or two-step protocols.

 Other enzymes for use in molecular diagnostic techniques such as RPA.
 This collection could grow.